SoloVid/Thy/src/notes.md

 ## Open Questions

+- I came up with an idea for a shorthand for some cases: `that`
+    - It might be nice to be able to handle some cases less verbosely. e.g. `compare.equals a b // if that ...`
+    - Do I want to support an implicit temporary capture variable like `that`?
+- Interfaces?
+I don't think the current language spec supports defining them. :/
+    - Maybe this is just a type fun with no return call.
 - How to allow rest parameters / var-args / whatever other languages call them?
     - This is necessary at least because of how if/else will be implemented.
     - DECISION: Don't allow rest parameters.
 Forget about elseif. if/else can just be if + optional params for else.
 - Will it be a problem to have the same built-in functions (e.g. `if`) to support async and sync usage?
     - Compiling to TypeScript problem?
 No.
     - Language purity?
 Undecided.
+    - DECISION: No. Default parameters and union types make this a non-issue.
 - Possibly related to previous question about `if`, allow method overloading and/or union types?
 - How to handle imports?
     - Stick with implicit used by splitTime at present?